 What happens when you add expenses offline?

-1. The room stays useful before the network comes back
+1. The room stays usable before the network comes back

 2. Local changes wait in a sync queue

-Owetell's web app can hold recent room changes locally.
-When the browser regains a connection, Firebase sync sends those changes to the shared room.
-The goal is boring reliability: expenses should appear, balances should update, and the room should not require everyone to re-enter the same information.
+Owetell's web app holds recent room changes locally.
+When the browser regains a connection, Firebase sync sends them to the shared room and balances recalculate, so nobody has to type the same expense twice.

 - add expensesaved locally